suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 - The third option is to use different CEKs encrypted with KEKs of authorized recipients.
 This approach is appropriate when no benefits can be gained from encrypting and transmitting payloads only once.
-Assume there are n recipients with their unique KEKs - KEK(R1, S), ..., KEK(Rn, S).
+Assume there are n recipients with their unique KEKs - KEK(R1, S), ..., KEK(Rn, S) and unique CEKs.
 The sender needs to execute the following steps:

 ~~~
     1.  for i=1 to n